VCityTeam/ExpeData-Workflows_testing/ArgoWorkflows/Workflows_In_Hera/LESSONS_LEARNED.md

 #### "Dynamic" for-loops in HERA require AW logic expression

-Let us consider a workflow where the where the parameter range is only known at AW run-time: for example the range depends on a previous task output whose output itself depends on some conditional.
+Let us consider a workflow where the parameter range is only known at AW
+run-time: for example the range depends on a previous task output whose output itself depends on some conditional.
 Then this "dynamic" for-loop must be expressed in the AW logic through HERA in order for the AW runtime to properly evaluate the range boundaries and for